vbhalla/vbhalla.github.io/_posts/2019-06-10-Computer-Vision-CNNs.md

 She's a poodle mix, but I don't see that as prevalent in the training data set, so one way to improve this is to put more labradoodle mixes in there.

 Now we have a dog breed classifier at **84%**, let's grab a face detector, Udacity has a pretty cool example of using some predetermined face detection.
 OpenCV's has an implementation of [Haar feature-based cascade classifiers](http://docs.opencv.org/trunk/d7/d8b/tutorial_py_face_detection.html) to detect human faces in images.
 OpenCV provides many pre-trained face detectors, stored as XML files on [github](https://github.com/opencv/opencv/tree/master/data/haarcascades).
-If you download one of the detectors in your directory you can play around as well, I downloaded the haarcascades.
+If you download one of the detectors in your directory you can play around as well.
+I downloaded the haarcascades.

 ```python